I am not free while any woman is unfree, even when her shackles are very different from my own. – Audre Lorde

 - Find your focus.
 From your list, pick the example that left the biggest impression on you, one that you’ll be able to describe in detail.

 - Analyze your audience.
 What bias or assumptions might they bring to the table as readers?
 What feelings do you want to engage in them?
 A feeling of empathy? injustice? hope?

 - Freewrite on the three parts of the prompt.
 1) The example you participated in or observed.
-2) Why using one’s voice is difficult but rewarding.
+2) Why taking a stand is difficult but rewarding.
 3) Why a more inclusive world is beneficial to everyone.

 - Look for themes.
 Are there any big ideas that you have mentioned in all three parts of your freewrite?
 What are the common themes?
 How can you use these to bring focus to your piece?

 - Draft, revise, edit.
 Now that you’ve done all the thinking and planning, write a blog post that targets your audience and achieves your purpose.

 - Title.
 A title will be especially important here.
 One technique to consider may be finding a meaningful phrase that you used somewhere in the essay itself and making that your title.
 Something that will spark readers’ curiosity about the topic.